 Up to 7% weight loss in the first few days is considered normal.
 But if your baby is not gaining weight within the normal range after this time, he may need more food.
 Your baby may become more and more sleepy and is in danger of becoming very weak, dehydrated or unresponsive unless he gets enough to eat.
-See Baby Not Gaining Weight and Understanding Your Baby’s Weight Chart for more help.
+See Baby Not Gaining Weight, Understanding Your Baby’s Weight Chart and Supplementing an Underweight Baby for more help.

 Supplements may be needed